Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                                   return "Isosceles";

                            ```
-Additionally, my original implementation accepted side lengths that were zero or negative and incorrectly attempted classification.
+Additionally, our original implementation accepted side lengths that were zero or negative and incorrectly attempted classification.
 For instance, the sides `0, 5, 5` were identified as "Isosceles," while a negative value like `-1, 4, 5` was considered Scalene.

 **Before (Incorrect Code)**